A Simple “Get Healthy” Step: Add 1 Cup of Beans

 That’s because beans are a healthy source of plant-based protein, loaded with heart-healthy fiber, and provide other key nutrients like iron and calcium.
 Beans have been around for centuries, feeding centuries of people all over the globe – from the soybeans of Japan to the chickpeas of India and the pinto beans of the American West.
 Nowadays, canned beans are still one of the cheapest proteins on the market (you can get cooked organic beans around $1/ pound), making healthy eating both affordable and convenient.

-When you do your weekly grocery shopping, pick up 4 cans of beans.
-Could you eat these 4 cans of beans in a week?
+When you do your weekly grocery shopping, pick up 2 cans of beans.
+Could you eat these 2 cans of beans in a week?
 Of course you can!
 Toss them on salad, add them to pasta, cook them into soup, or purée into a creamy dip.
 Bottom line: keep it simple.

-Here’s my Ultimate Chef’s guide to Beans —
+My Ultimate Chef’s Guide to Beans

 What used to be considered strictly “poor man’s food” is now popping up in trendy restaurants as chefs and farmers discover heirloom, varieties like Anasazi, European Soldier, and Yellow Eye Stueben.
 While beans offer a rainbow of colors and sizes to choose from, their flavor and textures are quite consistent.
 A bean aficionado might be able to distinguish between pinto and black turtle, but, for most of us, beans all seem to pretty much fall into the same taste profile.
-However, you can play with beans in the kitchen 2 main ways:
+However, you can play with beans in the kitchen two main ways:

 - How you cook them